 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Port and windows, Watercolor, Pointed and rounded, Armed, Azure, Boa, Bordure, Overall, Castle, Crest, Five, Compony, Ogee, Crown, Open royal crown, Crowned, Quarterly, Triple-towered, Outlined in sable, Two, In chief, Coat of arms, Personal, Gules, Illuminated, Interpreted, Langued, Motto, Lion, Masoned, Semi-circular, Eight, Wavy, Or, Party per pale, Leather, Argent, Without divisions, Civic, Purpure, Rampant, Kingdom of Castile, Kingdom of Castile and Leon, Sable, Plain tincture, Tower, Freehand, Three and One.
+Port and windows, Between, Pointed and rounded, Armed, Azure, Boa, Bordure, Overall, Charged, Castle, Crest, Five, Compony, Ogee, Crown, Open royal crown, Crowned, Created, Quarterly, Triple-towered, Outlined in sable, Two, In chief, Coat of arms, Personal, Gules, Illuminated, Interpreted, Langued, Motto, Lion, Masoned, Semi-circular, Wavy, Or, Party per pale, Leather, Argent, Without divisions, Civic, Purpure, Rampant, Kingdom of Castile and Leon, Sable, Plain tincture, Tower, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,